Last updated on March 18, 2025

 Brokers: GWU ()

 The Brokers are quite literally the “demonic lawyers” who work with green, white, and blue mana.
-By day they handle the bureaucracy of New Capenna and anything mundane or legal-related, but by night they believe in some sort of top-secret “doomsday prophecy.”
+By day they handle the bureaucracy of New Capenna and anything mundane or legal-related, but by night they believe in a sort of top-secret “doomsday prophecy.”
 They never fail to project influence into every aspect of life in New Capenna.

 Four-Color Combinations